 Boards and Commissions

-Reforming Nevada's Boards and Commissions
+Reorganizing Nevada's Boards and Commissions

 Nevada’s regulatory, advisory and occupational licensing boards are a form of participatory state government where citizens can volunteer to serve their community and their profession.
 Since the state’s founding in 1864, the number of boards, commissions and advisory committees has ballooned to over 300.
 The size and scope of these entities has created a de facto fourth branch of government with appointed representatives that operate with minimal oversight and wide-ranging authorities that impact the state’s economy and the livelihood of thousands of Nevadans.